gridviz/trump-releases/README.md

 # Archiving former Presidents Trump's news feed

 This repo contains a Github action that finds and archives any new endorsements or statements released on the former president's website.
-It runs twice per day.
+It runs hourly.